GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Acknowledgements

 \section{Acknowledgements}

+We thank our anonymous referees, whose comments improved the manuscript.
 We thank the Sexten Center for Astrophysics, where this work was kickstarted.
 We thank Matteo Boschini, Tristan Bruel, Alessandra Buonanno, Giulia Fumagalli, Nicholas Loutrel, Arif Shaikh, and Fabio Antonini for discussions.
-I.M.R.-S. acknowledges the support of the Herchel Smith fund and the Science and Technology Facilities Council grant number ST/Y001990/1.
-D.G. is supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), MSCA Fellowship No. 101064542–StochRewind, MSCA Fellowship No. 101149270–ProtoBH, MUR Young Researchers Grant No. SOE2024-0000125, and the ICSC National Research Centre funded by NextGenerationEU.
+I.M.R.-S. acknowledges the support of the Herchel Smith fund, and the Science and Technology Facilities Council grant numbers ST/Y001990/1 and UKRI2423.
+D.G. is supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, Italian-French University (UIF/UFI) Grant No.~2025-C3-386, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), MSCA Fellowship No. 101064542–StochRewind, MSCA Fellowship No. 101149270–ProtoBH, MUR Young Researchers Grant No. SOE2024-0000125, and the ICSC National Research Centre funded by NextGenerationEU.
 S.R.G. is supported by a UKRI Future Leaders Fellowship (grant no. MR/Y018060/1).
-Computational work was performed at CINECA with allocations through INFN and Bicocca.
+J.Samsing acknowledges support from ERC Starting Grant No. 121817–BlackHoleMergs and Villum Fonden grant No. 29466.
+Computational work was performed at CINECA with allocations through INFN and Bicocca, and at NVIDIA with allocations through the Academic Grant program.